VoxForge/voxforge.github.io/_faqs/en/julius-confidence-scores.md

     cmscore1: 1.000 0.316 1.000**
     **score1: -1944.799561**

-([tpavelka's post](../../../forums/message-boards/speech-recognition-engines/for-noisy-input)): Julius outputs two types of scores:
+tpavelka says: Julius outputs two types of scores:

     **The Viterbi score**, e.g.:

     score1: -1944.799561

 This is the cummulative score of the most likeli HMM path.
 The Viterbi algorithm (decoder) is just a graph search which compares scores of all possible paths through the HMM and outputs the best one.
 The problem is, that a score of a path (sentence) depends on the sound files length but also on the sound file itself (see [this thread](../../../forums/message-boards/audio-discussions/missing-prompts) for more discussion).
 This means that Viterbi scores for different files are not comparable.
 I understand that you want some kind of measure, which can tell you something about whether the result found by Julius is believable or not.
 In that case, have a look at

     **The confidence score**, in your example:

     cmscore1: 1.000 0.316 1.000

-Julius outputs a separate score for each word, so in your example the starting silence has confidence score of 1.0 (i.e. 100%), the word "five" has the score 0.316 (i.e. not that reliable) and the ending silence has again 1.0\.
+Julius outputs a separate score for each word, so in your example the starting silence has confidence score of 1.0 (i.e. 100%), the word "five" has the score 0.316 (i.e. not that reliable) and the ending silence has again 1.0.